MFPvirtual-microscope/Viewer/README.md

 This Virtual Microscope consists of two modules:
 <ul><li>the "Viewer", which displays a selected virtual slide.
 An example of an implementation of the Viewer can be seen at: https://virtual-microscope.isg.siue.edu.</li>
 <li>the "SlideBox", which allows the user to search a database of virtual slides and to choose a slide to be displayed in the Viewer.
-An example of an implementation of the SlideBox can be seen at:  https://virtual-microscope.isg.siue.edu/SlideBox.
-The GitHub repository for SlideBox is https://github.com/MFPvirtual-microscope/SlideBox.</li>
+An example of an implementation of the SlideBox can be seen at:  https://virtual-microscope.isg.siue.edu/SlideBox. &nbsp;SlideBox is contained in a separate repository, https://github.com/MFPvirtual-microscope/SlideBox, within this project (GitHub \'organization\').</li>
 </ul>

 This repository ([MFPvirtual-microscope/Viewer](https://github.com/MFPvirtual-microscope/Viewer)) contains the code and ancillary files for the generic version of the Viewer (each implementation of the Viewer can be "branded" with the university's/institution's logo and specific "About" menu).
 In addition to the files contained in this repository, the Viewer requres a database containing the virtual slides (utilizing a Google-Maps-like tile architecture) and a SQL database (containing metadata about the virtual slides).
 This repository consists of four directories (folders):